 Staff will greet you and direct you to the list showing your camper’s room assignment and assigned horse.

-On the back porch of the Lodge, check in with Becky & Boo.
+On the back porch of the Lodge, check in with Becky & Christi.
 Complete any remaining paperwork, if necessary.

 If your child has medications, give them to our camp nurse, who will also be waiting for you on the porch.